manaswinidas/rudder-docker/README.md

 # Rudder

-Rudder is an open source, private-cloud Segment alternative built with a focus on Privacy and Security written in Go and React. " https://rudderlabs.com.
+Rudder is an open source Segment alternative built with a focus on Privacy and Security written in Go and React. " https://rudderlabs.com.

 Main Page
 =========